 We began generating sales from the deliveries of vehicles in the fourth quarter of 2021.
 We recognize vehicle sales when the customer obtains control of the vehicle which is upon delivery.
-We also generate revenue from the sale of battery pack systems, supplies and related services for vehicles to a single customer.
+We also generate revenue from non-warranty after-sales vehicle services, sales of battery pack system, powertrain kits and retail merchandise.

-Revenue increased by \$23.1 million for the year ended December 31, 2021, compared to the year ended December 31, 2020, primarily related to \$21.3 million from our first customer deliveries of Lucid Air vehicles.
+Revenue increased by \$581.1 million for the year ended December 31, 2022, as compared to the year ended December 31, 2021, primarily driven by customer deliveries of Lucid Air vehicles.